 Tribal Housing.
 Increase funding for the Indian Housing Block Grant program and other programs that support sustainable and resilient affordable housing and the electrification of housing on Tribal lands.

 Anti-Displacement Funding.
-Provide funding for anti-displacement strategies such as public, municipal non-profit housing along with the adoption at the local level of inclusionary zoning, rent control and other tenant protections, potentially including community land trusts in addition to investments in energy efficient and climate-resilient public housing, affordable housing, and housing units generally.
+Provide funding for anti-displacement strategies such as public, municipal non-profit housing along with the adoption at the local level of inclusionary zoning, rent control, and other tenant protections, potentially including community land trusts in addition to investments in energy efficient and climate-resilient public housing, affordable housing, and housing units generally.

 MANUFACTURING OF CLEAN TECHNOLOGIES